sholle7/PP1-Project/README.md

 # PP1-Project
-Complier for MicroJava programming language
+Complier for MicroJava programming language.

 The compiler has four phases: